rich-iannone/USAir/README.md

 <img src="inst/img/USAir.png">

-This package contains data files for criteria gases and particulates, and meteorology on an hourly basis from 1990–2015 from thousands of monitoring stations in the United States.
+This **R** package contains data files for criteria gases and particulates, and meteorology on an hourly basis from 1990–2015 from thousands of monitoring stations in the United States.

 The data consists of:
 - CO [`co_hourly_`]